NorteX-dev/modular-dbot-template/README.md

 A module can depend on other modules.
 This means a module will not be loaded if not all of its dependencies are present.

-In the case of a missing dependency, the module will silently fail (on debug mode will print).
+In the case of a missing dependency, the module will fail to load and will output a warning.

 ### Configuration